top of page

 We accept cash and check donations along with gift cards.

 Yes.
 Operation Rebuild Hope is a clean and sober program.
-Residents are required to remain free from alcohol, marijuana, and illegal substances and comply with testing requirements.
+Residents are required to remain free from alcohol, marijuana, and illegal substances, and must comply with all testing requirements.

 Is there a cost to parcipate?